What is Net Promoter Score?

 Promoters (those who select 9 – 10)

 These are the people most satisfied with your product or service.
 These are advocates for your organization, actively recommending you to friends and colleagues.

 Net Promoter Score calculation

 To calculate your net promoter score, subtract the percentage of Detractors from the percentage of Promoters.
 The number you’re left with is your NPS, it’s as simple as that.

-The final score is not expressed as a percentage, but as a number between -100 and +100.
+The final score is not expressed as a percentage but as a number.
+Your score will range from -100 to +100.